the Heavy Grail

 An aftermarket upgrade kit for the HHKB (Pro 2 and Pro 3)

-My job is to take the most beloved keyboards in the world and design their dream homes: housings that upgrade humble stock plastic encasements into meticulously crafted metallic art objects.
+My job is to take the most beloved keyboards in the world and design their dream homes: housings that upgrade humble stock injection-molded encasements into meticulously crafted, CNC-machined art objects.

 I've been at this for nearly 8 years, and whenever I go to keyboard meetups, speak at events, or otherwise interact with my fellow typing nerds, I've gotten one question more than any other: when will I offer a case for the venerable HHKB?
 It has seemed an almost insurmountable technical challenge, but I am happy to say that I now have an answer to that recurring question: today.